Averagess/bitcollector-about/README.md

 Both the bot and express server are currently deployed on an AWS Lightsail ubuntu instance, and you can use the bot in Discord.
-If you want to test the bot, you can join this Discord server: https://discord.gg/p7W9ZEXYup To use the bots commands, you can write /help on an channel and the bot responds with all the current usable commands
+If you want to test the bot, you can join this Discord server: https://discord.gg/p7W9ZEXYup To use the bots commands, you can write /help on an channel and the bot responds with all the current usable commands.
+If you want to check out the source code for these projects, just click the names of the repositories and they will take you to the project repository page.

 ## [bitcollector-server](https://github.com/Averagess/bitcollector-server)
 This project contains the express backend, that talks with the mongo database, and relays the information to the bot